 The Lock screen displays.
-Slide (a) to the right toward for unlock the screen.
-If the Pattern screen unlock feature is enabled, the Pattern screen appears instead of the Lock screen.
+Slide (a) to the right toward feature is enabled, the Pattern screen appears instead of the Lock screen.
 See Un-Locking the Screen on page 3-12.

 NOTE If the user enters the PIN, password or pattern incorrectly five times, they must wait 30 seconds before trying again.